controlm/self-conversion-api-community-solutions/Redwood-BPA/README.md

 * __MappingLogic.xlsx__ - Holds the mapping logic used in this sample to convert from Redwood BPA data to Control-M data.
 * __Redwood_BPA_ConversionRules.json__ - The Redwood BPA Conversion Rules json file that holds the Self Conversion rules code samples.
 * __ControlM_Result.xml__ - The Control-M data created by the Self-Conversion when converting the Redwood BPA sample data using the Redwood BPA conversion rules sample.
+* __HelixControlM_Result.json__ - The Helix Control-M data created by the Helix Control-M Self-Conversion when converting the Redwood BPA sample data using the Redwood BPA conversion rules sample.

 ### XML structure sample:
 ```xml